-Water hammer is more than a pesky noise.
+It’s more than a pesky noise.
 The pressure wave from the water is like a “hammer” hitting the insides of your pipe, connections and valves.
 This leads to leaks, burst pipes and failed valve seals.

 How to minimize and eliminate water hammer:

-If you’re having water hammer throughout your home, it may be caused by excessively high supply pressure to your home.
+If you’re having hammer throughout your home, it may be caused by excessively high supply pressure to your home.
 Installing a pressure-reducing valve (PRV) at the main supply to your house would immediately solve this problem.

 Depending on your system, you might have problems getting flow to your farthest fixtures with this low pressure.
 In that case, you may have to install a PRV closer to the problem fixtures only.